ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: codeblock}

 The JSON document must contain a `name` attribute, specifying the name of the Kafka topic to create.
-The JSON can also specify the number of partitions to assign to the topic (using the `partitions` property).
+Topic names are restricted to a maximum of 200 characters.The JSON can also specify the number of partitions to assign to the topic (using the `partitions` property).
 If the number of partitions is not specified, the topic is created with a single partition.

 One or more partitions make up a topic.
 A partition is an ordered list of messages.
 1 partition is sufficient for getting started, but production systems often have more.